b0inbot/atosgi/README.md

 "bundles" is used for grouping related OSGI bundles together in a single group.
 In documentation these are called Bundle Groups (see below).

-"launcher" is used for connecting your bundle groups to a bazel target which can be run to launch OSGI applications.
+\[TODO\] "launcher" is used for connecting your bundle groups to a bazel target which can be run to launch OSGI applications.

 See [examples/hello/BUILD](examples/hello/BUILD) for annotated usage.